 Cranking brightness to maximum in a dark room flips the problem—now your display is too bright for the environment.
 This forces constant pupil constriction, creating different strain patterns.
 Match your screen brightness to your space, not some arbitrary maximum setting.

-Auto-brightness helps, but most implementations respond too slowly or pick wrong levels.
+Auto-brightness helps, but most implementations respond too slowly or pick the wrong levels.
 Manual adjustment based on your actual lighting beats algorithmic guessing.

 Your display should disappear into your workflow, not announce itself with eye fatigue.
 Peak brightness isn’t about specs—it’s about matching your tools to your environment so your eyes can do their job without overtime.